nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `undo`

-Here are the list of commands that can be undone/redone:
+Here is the list of commands that can be undone/redone:
 * `add`
 * `class-part`
 * `clear`